Dysar/Mintos/README.md

 Path: `POST /v1/transactions/create`

+Transfer funds between two accounts indicated by identifiers (Balance will always be positive (>= 0).)

+Currency conversion takes place when transferring funds between accounts with different currencies
+1. For currency exchange rates, the following service is used: https://api.exchangerate.host
+2. The supported currency limitation is that it's possible to make transfers only from the EUR accounts
+3. The currency of funds in the transfer operation will match the receiver's account currency (e.g. system should return an error when requesting to transfer 30 GBP from a USD account to a EUR account, however transferring 30 GBP from USD to GBP is a valid operation - corresponding amount of USD is exchanged to GBP and credited to GBP account).

 ### Find an account by client ID
 Path: `GET /v1/accounts/find/clientID/{clientID}`

+Given a client identifier, return a list of accounts (each client might have 0 or more accounts with different currencies)

 ### Extra call: get list of all accounts